Last updated Tuesday June 15, 2021 at 4:00 PM EDT

-- Stay informed of current University-wide and research-specific guidance, ensuring that all relevant information is disseminated to applicable research staff and that the University’s guidance is adhered to
+- Faculty members have a responsibility to their staff, students and research participants by staying informed of current University-wide and research-specific guidance.
+Please ensure that all relevant information is disseminated to applicable research team members and that the University’s guidance is followed.

 - Reduce the risk of exposure and transmission of COVID-19 by following all applicable public health precautions

 - This page is frequently updated with the latest relevant information on how to minimize the impact of the COVID-19 pandemic on research and innovation operations across the University.
 If your question was not answered in any of the resources below, please email firstname.lastname@example.org

 Updates to 3.1